Beee4life/action-logger/README.md

 If a user is logged in, it will trigger the following log entry:

-    {user->display_name} has visited {post title}
+    {user->display_name} visited {post title}

 If it's a visitor (not logged in), it will trigger the following log entry:

-    A visitor has visited {post title}
+    A visitor visited {post title}

 * user->display_name will be taken from the user who triggers the action
-* post title will be taken from the post/page where the shortcode is inserted.
+* post title will be taken from the post/page where the shortcode is inserted and create a link to it.

 Next to that 2 other values are stored:
 1. action